 Adults are used to—and biologically require—a long, solid chunk of sleep every night.
 But she also reminded me that those days are temporary (a short “blip” on the radar in the big scheme of parenting—even only a few months later).

 That’s not overly helpful if you’re living for three-hour chunks of sleep at night, but it’s a nice reminder that the phase of newborn sleep deprivation is a season—one that does (I promise!) end.
+(Get answers to the most common questions about sleep after maternity leave.)

 Should you let your baby sleep in the same bed as you?
 Here’s a look at how co-sleeping can be dangerous for your child.